Last updated: May 24, 2026

 A visually spectacular coming-of-age narrative about a young woman conquering her anxiety by means of aerial acrobatics and love.
 Sundance World Cinema competition winner of the directing prize.

-FAQs About Foreign Lesbian Films
+FAQ About International Lesbian Films

-1. Where can I watch these films?
+Where can I watch international lesbian films online?